JulianNicholls/GraphQL-with-React/README.md

 * My user query is called currentUser.

-* My queries and mutations are in a single file in the client: `.../queries/index.js`
+* My queries and mutations are in a single file in the client: `.../queries/index.js`.
+I think that in a large app, I would make at more than one file for queries and mutations.
+I would probably not put each query or mutation in a sparate file, but group them by function.

 ### Git client